appclacks/mirabelle/site/mirabelle/content/_index.md

 Mirabelle supports the same protocol than Riemann.
 It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also contains a lot of new features).

-Mirabelle also provides an HTTP API and natively supports receiving metrics in [Prometheus remote write](https://prometheus.io/docs/operating/integrations/) format.
-See the [API documentation](/api/#prometheus-remote-write) for more information about Prometheus integration.
+Mirabelle also provides an HTTP API and natively supports receiving metrics in [Prometheus remote write](https://prometheus.io/docs/operating/integrations/).
 It also supports [Opentelemetry traces](/api/#opentelemetry-traces-input) as input.

 ## Streams clocks, real time, continuous queries